nasa/astrobee_android/gs_examples/sci_cam_image/readme.md

     Don't forget to exit the guest science manager as well.

+## Fetching the data

+The sci cam images can be retrieved from HLP with the `adb pull` command, followed by connecting to HLP with `adb shell` and deleting the images there if no longer needed.
+The ISAAC project provides a tool to add these images to a bag containing the other robot data recorded at the same time.

 ## Logging with adb

 To see logging info as this app is running one can do (in a separate